sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * Kubernetes masters are required to deploy only qualified images.
    * Switch must have a control over label that let switch decide, when a manifest can be deployed.
    * Masters control what manifests to deploy and switches/nodes control when to deploy.
-   * Containers must follow protocol set by this doc, during start.
    * Containers are expected to call a script at host, on post-start & pre-exit.

 6. The monit service would monitor the processes transparently across both modes.